sodiray/exobase-js/packages/@exobase/use-router/README.md

+---
+title: 'useRouter'
+description: 'A hook to route requests to Exobase handlers'
+group: 'Hooks'
+---

 Provides an Exobase hook that does method + url routing using a trie based on the given url path.

 ## Install